FPGA Design And Their Applications

-Features in FGPA design:
+Features in FPGA design:

 Modern field-programmable gate arrays consist of a large number of RAM blocks and logic gates which are used to complicated digital computations.
-The design of FGPA has several bidirectional data buses and high speed I/O units, so it is difficult to verify accurate timing on proper data between setup and hold time.
+The design of FPGA has several bidirectional data buses and high speed I/O units, so it is difficult to verify accurate timing on proper data between setup and hold time.
 The feature of floor planning allows the allocation of resources within FPGAs to fulfill such time constraints.